urbit/docs/system-overview/cryptography.md

 Ames.
 The Jael vane of planets, stars, and galaxies are responsible for distributing the public keys of their moons (ultimately via Ames).

-`zuse` is the Hoon standard library.
+`zuse` is part of the standard library.
 It contains cryptographic functions which are utilized by Ames.
 All cryptographic primitives are [jetted](@/docs/vere/jetting.md) in Vere with standard vetted implementations of cryptographic libraries.